-This course offers the study and performance of keyboard ensemble literature and provides an opportunity for the intermediate/advanced piano students to grow musically through experiencing ensemble performance.
-May be repeated three times
+This course offers the study and performance of keyboard ensemble literature and provides an opportunity for intermediate/advanced piano students to grow musically through experiencing ensemble performance.
+May be repeated three times.

-Advanced Guitar MUSIC-258
+MUSIC-258 Advanced Guitar

 1.5-2 Units: 18 hours of lecture, 27-54 hours of laboratory, per term, SC, DG, CSU, UC